unadlib/cook-react/react-base/README.md

 echo '{"presets":["react"]}' > .babelrc
 ```
 ### note:
-1. babel config has two ways to set: .babelrc or package.json of "babel" value.
+1. babel config has two ways to set: .babelrc , package.json of "babel" value , or babel-loader's query in webpack config.
 2. webpack 3 Has supported ES2015, but it must be ensured that Node() of the local environment should be supported, otherwise it only use CommonJS modules.